-However, the charity now also provides support services to vulnerable isolated elderly people.
+The charity also provides support services to vulnerable isolated elderly people.
 In particular, the charity aims to allieviate social isolation for Irish Elders by providing weekly social and cultural activities.

 To achieve these objects, the charity operates a number of projects in the London Boroughs.